Skip to main content

 Leadership Demographics in Theatre and Performing Arts for Children and Young People (TYA) – Dictionary

-*These definitions are a reference to context with the survey.
+*These definitions are a reference to the context of the survey.
 Some definitions have been put together by us to simplify the concepts.

 Demographic – “description of people”